xiaohaiguicc/CS534-machine_learning/README.md

-# CS534-machine_learning
+# Machine Learning
-This repository includes all the projects I have done in the CS534-machine_learning courses.
+This repmachine_learningository includes all the machine learning projects I have done.